KeilainMan/ConsoleAddon/README.md

 #### Calling commands

 Calling commands through the console is simple.
 Every command starts with "/" followed by the command itself.
-Additionally every argument is entered with a space inbetween: "/say_hello_to player_one playert_wo".
+Additionally, every argument is entered with a space inbetween: "/say_hello_to player_one playert_wo".
 The entered arguments are given to the method that was registered to a given comment as an array of Strings `["player_one", "player_two"]`.

 ### Build in commands